 The best thing you can do for yourself is to make a packing list!
 A list will ensure that you’ve packed everything you’ll need and will also ensure you return with everything you left with.

 Most things you are not allowed to pack in your carry-on will be allowed in your checked bag.
 There are some restrictions, so check airline policies and TSA guidelines.
 Here are a few things to consider:

 - Checked bag fees do apply and typically cost around $30-50, but some airlines may charge more.

 - Most airlines have a weight limit of 50 lbs.
 If you exceed that limit you will be charged additional fees.

 - The total linear dimensions (L + W + H) cannot exceed 62 inches or you will be charged additional fees.

 Most airlines require you to arrive 30-60 minutes early to process your checked bag.
-If you do not check your bag in time, they may not take your luggage and you’ll likely have to miss your flight.
+If you do not check your bag in time, they may not take your luggage, and you’ll likely miss your flight.

-The best option for checking-in is online before you get to the airport.
-You can check-in at the airport, but that could leave you waiting in a long line.
-If you choose to check-in at the airport you will be asked to either use a designated kiosk (you’ll need your confirmation number) or to check-in with an airline attendant.
+The best option for checking in is online before you get to the airport.
+You can check in at the airport, but that could leave you waiting in a long line.
+If you choose to check in at the airport, you will be asked to use a designated kiosk (you’ll need your confirmation number) or to check in with an airline attendant.

 The first checkpoint you’ll enter will require you to validate your identity.
 The TSA officer will ask you for your ID or passport to verify your identity.
 Once you’ve done so, you’ll head to the baggage scanner.